How to improve workplace culture: 10 practical steps for remote and hybrid teams

 7. Trust your team when they’re remote working

-As the 2020/21 lockdowns went on, we heard leaders and managers telling us their team was communicating better than ever because they were making much more of a conscious and deliberate effort to talk to each other.
+We often hear leaders and managers telling us their team is communicating better than ever because they are making much more of a conscious and deliberate effort to talk to each other.

-Partly this was because people had to get their heads around working differently with their colleagues.
-In many cases, it worked out fine and led to more trust in the team.
+Partly this was because people have to get their heads around working differently with their colleagues.
+In many cases, it works out fine and leads to more trust in the team.

-However, it could also have brought up tensions, when for example you trusted Jon to do the work, he didn’t do it and he stayed quiet in remote team meetings…
+However, it can also bring up tensions, when for example you trusted Jon to do the work, he didn’t do it and he stayed quiet in remote team meetings…

 One thing that helps solve these kinds of issues is to combine regular team check-ins with using planning tools such as Trello, or Microsoft Planner (inside Teams), to visually capture the work that people have on.